Entries are closed for the 2025 AMR Award

 - Antimicrobial stewardship: Demonstrating the development and use of guidelines, policies, and recommendations to improve judicious antibiotic use by prescribers and users.

-An individual, team, or organisation can be nominated.
-Self-nominations are also accepted.
+An individual, team, or organisation could be nominated.
+Self-nominations were also accepted.